Mausy5043/upsdiagd/README.md

 Scripts are supplied that allow you to
 * interrogate a `usbhid-ups` compliant UPS
-* store specific data in a MySQL database (server not included; you'll need to set-up your own)
+* store specific data in a sqlite3 database (server not included; you'll need to set-up your own)
-* query the (not included) MySQL database for interesting data
+* query the (not included) sqlite3 database for interesting data
 * plot some graphs
 * push graphs to a website (webserver not included; you'll need to set-up your own)